-Parameter Description General Settings Interface A physical or virtual WAN interface to which the new connection will be assigned.
-Connection name A name for the connection for easier identification.
-Enable connection Move the switch to the right to enable the connection.
-Move the switch to the left to disable the connection.
-NAT If the switch is moved to the right, the network address translation function is enabled.
+Parameter Description NAT If the switch is moved to the right, the network address translation function is enabled.
 Do not disable the function unless your ISP requires this.
 Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.
 RIP Move the switch to the right to allow using RIP for this connection.

-Figure 75.
+Figure 83.
 The page for creating a new PPPoE connection.
 The Ethernet section.

-Parameter Description Ethernet A MAC address assigned to the interface.
+Parameter Description Ethernet MAC address A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
+To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
 To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).
 MTU The maximum size of units transmitted by the interface.